qwerty12/inkPalm-5-EPD105-root/README.md

 * [Nanolx F-Droid repo](https://nanolx.org/fdroid/repo/) (for updates to the patched Play Store if you installed the `MinimalIAP` variant)

 If you don't want the Play Store to be enabled all the time for battery reasons, [FreezeYou!](https://android.izzysoft.de/repo/apk/cf.playhi.freezeyou) makes disabling it a doddle - with a [supporting launcher](#launcher-plug), you can have it make a shortcut which enables the Play Store and then disables it again when tapped.

+NOTE: Currently, the Play Store does not seem to be functioning correctly with microG on the inkPalm (installed applications do not show, paid applications show up as unpaid etc.).
+I've gone back to using Aurora Store for the time being (bear in mind the previous warnings given).
+I installed [Aurora Services](https://gitlab.com/AuroraOSS/AuroraServices/-/releases) with Magisk and then [Aurora Store 4.0.5](https://gitlab.com/AuroraOSS/AuroraStore/-/releases) (higher versions crash on the updates page).
+For Aurora Store to run, you must grant it the ability to install applications.
+You can do this from the original Android Settings application (Apps & notifications -> Special app access -> Install unknown apps).

 # Bromite WebView